 For the third year in a row, vulnerable asylum seekers – including thousands of children –are trapped on the Greek islands of the eastern Aegean, enduring inhumane conditions in overcrowded hotspots.
-Although the Greek government is moving many people to the mainland, 12 humanitarian organisations are calling for an end to this vicious cycle.
-The organisation surge the Greek and EU authorities to move towards sustainable solutions for the reception, protection and integration of refugees.
+Although the Greek government is moving many people to the mainland, 12 humanitarian organizations are calling for an end to this vicious cycle.
+The organizations urge the Greek and EU authorities to move towards sustainable solutions for the reception, protection, and integration of refugees.

 Athens, September 18, 2019 – Once again, the overcrowding on the Aegean islands comes as no surprise.
 Nearly 22,000 people, 35% of whom are children, are housed in Reception and Identification Centers (RICs) across Greek islands.
 These centers’ capacity has been exceeded by 500%, forcing vulnerable people to live in degrading and dangerous conditions.

 The authorities have not been mobilized quickly enough to deal with this year’s increase in arrivals, and it is no wonder the public – which has witnessed the same story before – remains unmoved.

 There are still serious implications for the living conditions of people living in these reception centers.
 Away from the Greek and European mainland, sick people, women, and children remain without adequate access to health care, nutrition, and sanitation.

 Asylum seekers’ have spoken out about how overcrowding creates precarious living conditions, as demonstrated by the recent death of an unaccompanied child in Moria’s ‘safe zone.’

 Although around 7,000 people are entitled to be moved from the islands, as their restrictions have been lifted, the process constantly breaks down due to a lack of available hosting places on the mainland.
 This is further impeded by the absence of an effective relocation program for asylum seekers in Europe and long delays in processing family reunification requests.